banskt/quasi-laplace-simulation/README.md

  * find the LD matrix for each loci (requires META analysis for proper ordering of SNPs)
  * simulate the phenotype using different parameters
  * run SNPTEST / META, FINEMAP, PIMASS, GEMMA and BLORE on the data
+ * plot the precision and recall values for each setting

 ## Input files
 The pipeline expects input genotype and phenotype to be organized in the following way: